Leo Haid

-Leo Haid (July 15, 1849 - July 24, 1924) was an American Benedictine abbot and Catholic bishop, who served as the abbot of the Abbey of Mary Help of Christians, in Belmont, North Carolina, from 1885 to 1924.
+Leo Haid (born Michael; July 15, 1849 - July 24, 1924) was an American Benedictine abbot and prelate who served as abbot of the Belmont Abbey in North Carolina from 1885 to 1924.
 He also served as vicar apostolic of North Carolina from 1888 to 1910 and territorial abbot from 1910 to 1924.

 Biography

 Early life

-Michael Haid was born on July 15, 1849, near Latrobe, Pennsylvania, to German immigrants John and Mary A. Stader Haid.
+Haid was born on July 15, 1849, near Latrobe, Pennsylvania, to German immigrants John and Mary A. Stader Haid.
 He studied at Saint Vincent Seminary in Latrobe and there became a novice of the Benedictine Archabbey of Saint Vincent in 1868.
 He made first profession as a monk on September 17, 1869.
 He adopted the first name of Leo.

 Priesthood

 Haid was ordained a priest by Bishop Michael Domenec for the Benedictine Order on December 21, 1872.
 He then served the monastery college as a professor and chaplain.
 On July 13, 1885, Haid was elected as first abbot of Mary Help of Christians Abbey (known as Belmont Abbey) in Belmont, North Carolina.
 Travelling there in 1886, he founded a seminary at the abbey.